 Northern Winters can present unexpected challenges for homeowners, especially when absent.
 Homeowners increasingly look for a sitter to look after their property.

 As a pet owner find a sitter to look after your pets

-Domestic pets are very popular in Europe with 45% of UK homes having a pet live with the family, with dogs, cats and rabbits the most popular.
+Domestic pets are very popular in Europe.
+45% of UK homes have a pet living with the family.
+Dogs, cats and rabbits are the most popular pets.

 House sitters as an affordable pet care solution for multiple pets

 If you are looking for a petsitting resource that is flexible, affordable and fun there are housesitting and petsitting membership networks online like HouseSitMatch.com.